Institutional Biosafety Committee

 An Institutional Biosafety Committee (IBC) is required at institutions that receive funding from the National Institutes of Health (NIH) for research involving recombinant DNA molecules.
 All recombinant DNA/synthetic nucleic acid research at University of Florida (UF), regardless of funding source, must be conducted in accordance with the NIH Guidelines (PDF, HTML)for Research Involving Recombinant DNA Molecules and must be registered with the UF IBC.
 The UF IBC also reviews and approves registrations for the possession and use of BSL-3 pathogens and USDA/HHS Select Agents.

-The IBC works in conjunction with the University of Florida Biological Safety Office to establish, monitor, and enforce policies or procedures for work with biohazardous materials.
+The IBC works in conjunction with the University of Florida Biological Safety Office to establish, monitor, and enforce policies and procedures for work with biohazardous materials.
 The IBC is authorized to inspect research facilities; register, review, and approve research protocols; and to take actions to enforce safe research practices or halt research activities in the event of unsafe practices that endanger worker, community, or environmental health.

-The IBC meets the first and third Wednesdays of the month, for review and approval of protocols and to discuss other business relevant to the charter of the IBC.
+The IBC meets the first and third Wednesdays of the month for review and approval of protocols and to discuss other business relevant to the charter of the IBC.
 Additional meetings are scheduled as necessary.
 The regular schedule is linked in the bar above.

 The authority, purpose, and governing principles and procedures of the UF IBC are delineated in the IBC Charter.